 A two-hour workshop that offers patients and families the opportunity to learn about depression and bipolar illness while gathering information about risk factors, treatments, impact on families and healthy ways of communicating with each other.
 Attending a group meeting means that you will meet others with your circumstances and condition.
 Each member of the group will be asked to be respectful of confidentiality and will sign a statement saying they will not disclose any confidential information.

-Day/Time: First Wednesday of every month from 6-8 p.m.
+Day/Time: Usually first Wednesday of every month from 6-8 p.m.

 Place: Depression Center and Ambulatory Psychiatry facility, in the Rachel Upjohn Building, 4250 Plymouth Rd., Ann Arbor, MI 48109, Room 1742A & B on the garden level. -map-